bluepadjap/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6	6-thirdline	Script to display third line of file
 7
-8	8-cwd_state	Script to write the result of ls -la into a file
+8	8-cwd_state	Script to write the result of ls -la into a file 9	9-duplicate_last_line  Script to duplicate the last line of file iacta